March 29, 2023

 Bulbs, Rhizomes, and Tubers

 Bulbs are not just for spring, though a lot of early flowering popular spring flowers are bulbs!
 In fact, there are several categories bulbs, corm, tuber, tuberous root, and rhizomes.
-A true bulb like hyacinth, tulip, or daffodil usually looks a lot like an onion and has a protective layer that protects it from drying but some bulbs such as lilies do not and you have to be more careful with them.
+A true bulb like a hyacinth, tulip, or daffodil usually looks a lot like an onion and has a protective layer that protects it from drying but some bulbs such as lilies do not and you have to be more careful with them.
 Most bulbs are more rounded with a flat bottom where the roots grow, true bulbs have rings however if some of the features are missing then you don’t have a true bulb but a corm.

 Corms are synonymous with rhizomes or tuberous roots.
 Some of the better-known flowers in this category include Crocus, Gladiolas, and Freesias.
 Unlike bulbs, corms do not have rings like onions.
 And of course, tubers are the other category, flowers or plants like Begonias and Cyclamens are tubers that don’t have the outer cover for protection nor the flat base or rings, so it becomes difficult to distinguish the top and the bottom of a tuber.
-And finally, rhizomes are stems growing sideways and store food, iris, and ginger are forms of rhizomes.
+And finally, rhizomes are stems that grow sideways and store food, iris, and ginger are forms of rhizomes.

 Climbers